boxboat/aks-wkshp-1/lab-docker.md

 ```

-Read through the code and docker files to understand the environement.
-It's really straight-forward.
+Read through the code and docker files to understand the environment.
+It's straight-forward.

 Let's run the application now.